Dyrecteddyrected

 })

-Field hooks run at the field level and are ideal for value transformations.
+Field hooks run at the individual field level and are ideal for value transformations.
+They run recursively inside array, object, and blocks fields — every nested item is processed automatically.

 {